Seiko Films

 Seiko Films was a Philippine film production company owned and run by Robbie Tan.
-It is known for its bold film of the late 1990s.
+It is known for its erotic films (colloquially known as "bold movies") of the late 1990s.
 Seiko Films was known for its tagline "If it's from Seiko, it must be good" used from 1989 to 1994.
+The company is not affiliated with the Japanese company sharing the same name.